Btibert3/btibert3.github.io/_posts/2016-10-30-Tableau-DataExtract-API-Python-Rodeo.md

 # Python, Rodeo, and Tableau Data Extract API

-Many moons ago, I wrote some code to build a Tableau Data Extract from the data I had munged together in `python`.
+Many moons ago, I wrote some code to build a Tableau Data Extract from the work that I had munged together in `python`.
 I figured it was time to update the code since I recently discovered that the Tableau API has changed.

 For a link to that old code, refer to the Jupyter Notebook in this [repo](https://github.com/Btibert3/tableau-r).